Steve Coote: Switch to the PDC

 Shortly afterwards, Coote switched to the rival Professional Darts Corporation.
 His first tournament in the PDC was the Las Vegas Desert Classic Qualifiers and he qualified for the event.
 He reached the quarter-finals, losing to the eventual winner Phil Taylor.
 Despite his PDC career getting off to a great start, he never made much progress afterwards, with only a quarter-final place in the Bob Anderson Classic in 2005 to show for.
 He played at the 2006 UK Open, reaching the last 64 stage.
 He then reached the last 32 of the Bobby Bourn Memorial, receiving £150 for his efforts.
 It would be his final winnings in the PDC Pro Tour as he suffered early exit in qualifiers for the World Grand Prix and World Championship as well as the UK Open Regionals, earning no money as a result.
 During 2013 Coote has won a tour card while playing in the PDC Qualifying School, so he can now play on the PDC Circuit.

 Return to the BDO

-In September 2007, Coote became a rarity in world darts, becoming one of only a few players to return to the BDO after switching to the PDC.
-However his second spell began just like his final PDC days, suffering early exits from the World Masters and the Lakeside World Championship qualifiers.
-He then found some form, reaching the last 16 of the Scottish Open in February 2008 losing to Garry Thompson who caused a major shock by winning the event.
+In September 2007, Coote became one of only a few players to return to the BDO after switching to the PDC.
+He suffered early exits from the World Masters and the Lakeside World Championship qualifiers.
+He then reached the last 16 of the Scottish Open in February 2008, losing to Garry Thompson who won the event.